Wall Street remains relatively stable, close to records - ExBulletin

 Wall Street remains relatively stable, close to records

 Nvidia also weighed on the market.
-Its decline of 0.6% took a tiny bit of the shine off its breathtaking run.
+Its 0.1% drop took a tiny bit of the shine off its breathtaking run.
 Its stock is still up more than 50% year to date, after soaring nearly 240% last year, amid a Wall Street frenzy around artificial intelligence technology.

 Even though the change in Nvidia's stock has been so small, it carries additional weight on the S&P 500 because it is the third-largest stock on Wall Street in terms of market value.
 It and a handful of other big tech companies have been responsible for a huge and disproportionate share of the S&P 500's rally since its October 2022 low.